acend/kubernetes-basics-training/content/en/docs/04/_index.md

 {{% /onlyWhen %}}
 {{% onlyWhen openshift %}}
 {{% alert title="Note" color="primary" %}}
 The `<appdomain>` is the default domain under which your applications will be accessible and is provided by your trainer.
-You can also use `oc get route example-web-python` to see the exact value of the exposed route.
+You can also use `oc get route example-web-go` to see the exact value of the exposed route.
 {{% /alert %}}
 {{% /onlyWhen %}}